usnistgov/FIPS201/_FIPS201/authentication.md

 Some characteristics of the visual authentication mechanism are as follows:

 - human inspection of card,
-- not amenable for rapid or high volume access control
+- not amenable for rapid or high volume access control,
 - susceptible to human error,
 - some resistance to use of unaltered card by non-owner of card,
-- low resistance to tampering and forgery,
+- low resistance to tampering and forgery, and
-- does not provide protection against use of a revoked card, and
+- does not provide protection against use of a revoked card.
-- usable in environments with and without card readers.

 ## 6.3 PIV Support of Graduated Authenticator Assurance Levels {#s-6-3}